im-open/ghas-enablement/README.md

   - The name of the repo in the following syntax: `org-name/repo-name`.

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.

-**OPTION 4**

-Option 4 supports enabling GHAS in batches.
-New code, which has been written in python, has been written to handle this.
-A new property in the `.env` file has been created called `BATCH_ORGS`.
-This is a comma-separated list of github organization names (no spaces should exist in between commas).
-This option will asynchronously lookup orgs, repos and their languages, and whether they already have the code scanning workflow this tool creates.

-> Note: In order to save API calls results are saved in `repo-results/YYYY-MM-DD` directory.

-How to Run the batching functionality to create `repos.json` files:

-1. Set `REPOS_PER_BATCH` value in `.env` file.
-1. Run the debug configuration `Python: Main` and select option 3 `REPOS_BATCHER` by typing `3` and pressing `ENTER`
-   - The batched repos.json files are saved to `repo-results/YYYY-MM-DD/batches`
-1. Run `Python: Main` again but this time select selection option 2 `PREPARE_BATCH` by typing `2` and pressing `ENTER`
-   - Enter the batch number that will be run by typing the number and pressing `ENTER`.
-1. Run what is in [Step Two](#step-two)
-1. Run this over and over again until all batches have been run.

 ### Step Two